SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 * **Minimum**:

 If selected, enter a number in the field on the right.
-When you create the asset, the asset property value cannot be lower or less than the minimum provided.
+When you create the asset, the asset property value cannot be lower or less than the **Minimum** provided.

 {{< c8y-admon-info>}}

-If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it needs to be greater than or equal to the minimum provided.
+If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it needs to be greater than or equal to the **Minimum** provided.
 By default, this box is not selected.

 {{< /c8y-admon-info>}}